ebeut/2017_spring_senior_project/README.md

     {
         "id": ID number,
         "imdbRating": IMDb rating,
-        "poster": "link to poster, N/A if unavailable" "title": "show title",
+        "poster": "link to poster, N/A if unavailable", "title": "show title",
         "year": year premiered, N/A if unavailable
     }